Breaking Up Is Hard To Do

 Call Nicola today on 07789497275 to book your place on our next workshop or email us at firstname.lastname@example.org

 Nicola has a broad base of commercial expertise in global marketing and company general management.
 Her past roles also include project manager for an EU educational program and founder/editor of a charity publication.
-She spent several years working at a local family mediation service and, as an adult trainer, regularly delivers the Cafcass teaching programme to separated parents for a selection of London-based organisations.
+She spent several years working at a local family mediation service and regularly delivers the Cafcass teaching programme to separated parents for a variety of organisations.

 Steph is an accredited BACP therapist who works with children, adolescents, parents, adults and couples at her private practice in SW London.
 She has worked with children since 2005 and has extensive experience working in a Mediation Centre dealing with parents who are separating & divorcing.
-She provides a calm, safe and empathic space for all her clients and seeks to increase their self-awareness & self esteem, boosting confidence and helping them understand past influences.
+Providing a calm, safe and empathic space, she seeks to increase all her clients self-awareness & self esteem, boosting confidence and helping them understand past influences.

 “I use a wholesome and organic approach tailored to the needs of all our clients”